+Under California law, there was a big move for marijuana legalization.
 Long considered ahead of the curve on cannabis trends, the state was a bit behind on the recreational weed front.
-That all of course changed this year when recreational cannabis sales became legal in California on January 1st.
+That of course changed this year when recreational cannabis sales and personal consumption became legal in California on January 1st under California marijuana laws.

-Recreational sales are in full swing in the Golden State, and earlier this week Los Angeles International Airport (LAX) announced it will now allow passengers to travel through the airport with up to one-ounce of marijuana.
-Yeah — you heard that right: You can fly out of Los Angeles and take your beloved sour diesel or blueberry haze with you.
+Recreational sales are in full swing in the Golden State, and earlier this week Los Angeles International Airport (LAX) announced it will now allow passengers to carry marijuana as they travel through the airport.
+Passengers are allowed to carry marijuana for personal consumption up to one ounce – or 28.5 grams of marijuana.

 The new LAX marijuana policy states: